20 Muddy-approved attractions in Norfolk

-The Waterfront is UEA’s hugely succesful alternative music, nightclub and events venue and has long held pride of place amongst the movers and shakers of the county, as well as those in the know further afield.
-Attracting stars including Paul Weller, Nirvana, The Prodigy, Amy Winehouse, Ellie Goulding and The Artic Monkeys, the Waterfront is the place to book for a great night of live music / entertainment.
-On my list is the truly wonderful Ariel Versace from Rupaul’s Drag Race (if you’ve not seen it, you must) rescheduled for January 2021.
-Book now!
+The Waterfront is UEA’s hugely successful alternative music, nightclub and events venue and has long held pride of place amongst the movers and shakers of the county, as well as those in the know further afield.
+Attracting stars including Paul Weller, Nirvana, The Prodigy, Amy Winehouse, Ellie Goulding and The Arctic Monkeys, the Waterfront is the place to book for a great night of live music / entertainment.
+We’re looking forward to Arlo Parks’s album launch show in July…‘Collapsed In Sunbeams’.

 Intel-in-the-know: EPIC STUDIOS

 You know what we need?
 Some 80s dance floor classics from singer-actor-DJ and all-round decent bloke, Martin Kemp.
-Plans for a festive night out this year may have to be postponed until 2021 (keep an eye on the website for Covid updates) but hold onto your hats because it’ll be a night to remember when we hit the dancefloor!
+Plans for a party night out this year may be unpredictable (keep an eye on the website for Covid updates) but hold onto your hats because it’ll be a night to remember when we hit the dancefloor!
 Epic Studios is host to some of the best live music and sports event shows in the county, so rest assured when it happens here you’ll be in safe hands.

 Surrounded by mature trees, gardens and 30 acres of beautiful countryside, this privately-owned 26 bed Georgian manor house hotel with luxury spa is just what the doctor ordered.
 Famous for its herb garden, Congham uses the abundant range of fresh flowers and herbs in the Secret Garden Spa, providing essential vitamins and anti-ageing properties to every treatment.